 We reviewed the various grounds in our meeting this week.
 At this time, her brother hasn’t run afoul of any of the grounds for removal.
 But she’ll be keeping an eye on what goes on in case she needs to step in.

-If you are concerned about someone else acting as the personal representative for an estate or if you are the personal representative and are unsure if you can perform the duties, call my office to set up a meeting and we can review the best options for you – (877) AMAYERS.
+If you are concerned about someone else acting as the personal representative for an estate or if you are the personal representative and are unsure if you can perform the duties, let's set up a Legal Strategy Session and we can review the best options for you.